Definition of Possession

 Pretrial Intervention Programs for Misdemeanor Marijuana Cases (Under 20 Grams)

-Even where no viable defenses exist to a possession of marijuana charge, it is often possible to obtain an eventual dismissal of the charges by negotiating to enroll a defendant in a misdemeanor or felony Pretrial Intervention Program.
+Even where defenses are not viable, it is often possible to obtain a dismissal of possession charges by negotiating a defendant’s admission into a Pretrial Intervention Program.

-These programs call for a defendant to complete specified requirements within a set time period pursuant to an agreement between the State Attorney’s Office and the accused.
-If completed successfully, the State Attorney’s Office will drop the charges and the case is dismissed.
+These programs call for a defendant to complete specified requirements within a set time period pursuant to an agreement with the State Attorney’s Office.
+If completed successfully, the State Attorney’s Office will drop the charges.

 Contact an Attorney

-If you have been accused of cannabis possession in Jacksonville or Orlando, Florida, you may have defenses available to contest the charge or to minimize potential penalties.
-Contact the attorneys at Hussein & Webber, PL for a free consultation.
+If you have been accused of cannabis possession in Jacksonville or the surrounding counties, contact Hussein & Webber, PL for a free consultation.